 - Whether ejaculation is possible

-As narrowed blood vessels are the most common cause of erectile dysfunction, a doctor will usually examine an individual’s cardiovascular condition as part of the diagnosis.
-This may involve testing for high blood pressure, checking for heart irregularities, as well as evaluating an individual’s weight or overall level of health.
+A doctor will perform a thorough physical examination to rule out any physical causes of ED.
+As narrowed blood vessels are the most common cause of Erectile Disfuntion, the doctor will usually examine a person’s cardiovascular condition as part of the diagnosis.
+This may involve testing for high blood pressure, checking for heart irregularities, as well as evaluating their weight and overall level of health.

 Blood tests may also be ordered to check for underlying medical conditions that may be causing the condition.